Opik Agent Optimization Overview

 The following algorithms have been implemented:

-If you would like us to implement another optimization algorithm, reach out to us on Github.
+If you would like us to implement another optimization algorithm, reach out to us on Github or feel free to contribute by extending optimizers.

 Benchmark results